Idaho Health Insurance: 2023 Coverage Guide

 Idaho Affordable Healthcare Insurance

 If you live in Idaho and are shopping for an individual or family plan this year, do it right by comparing prices with SmartFinancial.
 There are a few steps you should take before you choose a plan, and we’ll guide you through the process.
-Do remember that you may only enroll in a health plan during the open enrollment, which runs through August 15, 2021 and starts back up in November.
-Unless you are eligible for the Special Enrollment Period due to a qualifying event, you must enroll within these time frames.
+Do remember that you may only enroll in a health plan during the open enrollment, which begins in November.
+Unless you are eligible for the Special Enrollment Period due to a qualifying event, you may have to wait another year if you miss deadline.

 When Is Open Enrollment in Idaho?